The Fourth Way of Futurism.

 Yet trying grasp the bigger picture is to be labelled a generalist - lacking focus, inexpert, common.

-To cope, we control, prizing familiarity and convenience - the status quo - instead of acting on consequences.
+To cope, we control, prizing familiarity and convenience - our quick-fixation -instead of acting on consequences.

 Short-term thinking is both rooted in our most primal instincts and enclosed by runaway technological development.